 Take Kalpesh Rathod.
 The 42-year-old Canadian made an app called Cubes.
 It’s kind of cool.
 But he has trouble explaining what it does without resorting to buzzwords.

 “We visually organize your email and cloud-based content for ultra fast access,” says Rathod, reading from his promotional materials.
 “It’s visual storytelling with any type of content.”
-“It’s visual storytelling with any type of content”

 What is my cloud-based content, exactly?
 It tells stories?
 I ask Rathod if he can explain this more clearly.